rsvim/rfc/3-JavaScriptRuntime.md

 ## Motivation

-Scripting plays a most important role in (Neo)VIM editor, it drives the editor's looking and behavior, schedule background job, communicate with remote process, etc. It turns the editor into a script interpreter/runtime/virtual machine.
+Scripting plays a most important role in (Neo)VIM editor: it drives the editor's looking and behavior, schedule background job, communicate with remote process, etc. It turns the editor into a script interpreter/runtime/virtual machine.

 [Vim](https://www.vim.org/) uses [vimscript](https://www.vim.org/scripts/), which has very limited language features and performance, and documentation is quite rough.
 While [Neovim](https://neovim.io/) uses [lua](https://www.lua.org/) (running on [LuaJIT](https://luajit.org/)) for much richer language features and great performance.
 It's so obvious and no need to prove, with a more powerful script language, the community can develop much more feature-rich plugins and provide more functions close to the modern text editors such as [Visual Studio Code](https://code.visualstudio.com/), even IDE editing experiences.